TahaNadeemkhan/Agentic_task_manager/README.md

-# 🚀 AI Task Manager with CrewAI & Gemini
+# 🚀 Agentic Task Manager with CrewAI & Gemini

 ## Overview
 This project is an **AI-driven Task Manager** using **CrewAI** and **Gemini AI**, developed in **Cursor (AI-powered code editor)**.
 It automates task handling with AI agents that **plan, execute, and review tasks** efficiently.